Hearing products that supplement hearing aids

 Completely new opportunities to participate

-The purer sound makes it easier for a person with a hearing impairment to hear, understand and participate.
+The purer sound makes it easier for a person with a hearing loss to hear, understand and participate.
 At school, at work or with family and friends.

 Users of the hearing products testify to more harmonious daily lives.
-Many of them feel more comfortable with their hearing impairment once they no longer perceive it as a major limitation in life.
+Many of them feel more comfortable with their hearing loss once they no longer perceive it as a major limitation in life.